Biologically-Motivated Learning Model for Instructed Visual Processing: Appendix / supplemental material

 Similar to the baseline experiments conducted in \cite{kurin2022defense}, our BU network employs a simple architecture composed of $2$ convolutional layers followed by a single fully-connected layer and ReLU non-linearity, along with an additional fully-connected layer as the decoder.
-Unlike conventional methods that use a separate decoder for each task, our approach utilizes a single decoder, which offers an advantage, especially in scenarios with a large number of tasks.
+Each convolution layer includes $100$ channels, and a $5\times5$ kernel (a single stride and no padding).
+Similar to the baseline, the last fully connected layer size is $50$.
 Additionally, to support the BU-TD structure, we replace all max-pool layers with strided convolution layers.
-Each convolution layer includes $64$ channels, and a $5\times5$ kernel (a single stride and no padding).
-The strided convolution layer includes the same number of channels but only $3\times3$ kernel size with stride: $2$.
-Similar to the baseline, the last fully connected layer size is $50$.

-In contrast to alternative approaches, we do not use dropout layers or normalization.
+The strided convolution layers have $2\times2$ kernel size with a stride of $2$ (similarly to the max pool operation).

 The standard Adam optimizer \cite{ruder2016overview} was used to optimize the Cross-Entropy loss without any regularization, as opposed to the baseline.
-As in \cite{kurin2022defense}, we trained for 100 epochs with an exponentially learning rate decayed with $\gamma=0.95$, however, we didn't use an early stopping mechanism nor a validation set.
-The initial learning rate is $5 \cdot 10^{-4}$, and the batch size is $64$.
-All hyper-parameters were tuned based solely on the training set, unlike \cite{kurin2022defense} which uses an additional validation set.
-We provide a code to reproduce the exact experiment at \url{https://github.com/royabel/Top-Down-Networks}.
+Similar to the compared methods, we trained for $100$ epochs with an exponential learning rate decay with $\gamma=0.95$.
+The initial learning rate was $5 \cdot 10^{-4}$, and the batch size was $64$.
+We have chosen the learning rate from $[0.005, 0.001, 0.0005, 0.0001]$ based on the convergence rate on the train set.

-Based on the results in \cite{akrout2019deep}, we initialized the weights of our BU-TD model such that the TD weights are identical (up to a transpose) to the BU weights.
-The model was trained with Counter-Hebbian learning.
-Since the BU and TD weights maintain this similarity throughout the learning, we utilize a single set of weights for both networks, instead of keeping two separate identical sets.
-As described in section \ref{section: mtl}, in this setting, Counter-Hebbian learning is equivalent to back-propagation.
-Therefore, we used the standard implementation of back-propagation provided by Pytorch \cite{paszke2017automatic} for computation efficiency.